andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/replace-magic-strings-with-enumerations-in-swift.md

 In addition to segue identifiers, I'm considering using raw value Enumerations to wrap `NSNotificationCenter` keys as well.
 Share if you find other nice uses of raw value Enumerations!

-So far, this solution has provided me a nice, straight-forward, type-safe way to encapsulate groups of Strings where the urge to fall back to &#8220;magic strings&#8221; would otherwise be high.
+So far, this solution has provided me a nice, straight-forward, type-safe way to encapsulate groups of Strings where the urge to fall back to "magic strings&#8221; would otherwise be high.

 &nbsp;